 Snow chains and/or winter tyres are a legal requirement on all European mountain roads.
 France expanded the area covered by this law in 2021 to include much of the South and East of France, and introducing fines for non-compliance.
 More info...

 How fast can I drive whilst using snow chains?

 We would always recommend driving with caution in snowy conditions, even when using snow chains.
 The maximum recommended speed is 30mph.

 A gentle driving style is essential when using snow chains.
 Excessive acceleration or hard braking can put too much pressure on snow chains and may cause them to snap.

 What accessories do I legally have to carry in my car when driving on the Continent?

 Regulations regarding accessories are subject to change and we would recommend checking the AA website for the most up to date information.
-Currently it is compulsory to have a GB sticker, warning triangle, reflective vest, beam deflectors and spare bulb kit across most of continental Europe.
+Currently it is compulsory to have a UK sticker, warning triangle, reflective vest, beam deflectors and spare bulb kit across most of continental Europe.